 I am often asked which profession I would pursue if I were to be catapulted back into the 14th or 15th century.
-This answer is easy for me to answer: I would like to be one of those craftsmen who were described by the sovereign princes as "[...] vnsere getrewn die maister der Pogner, der Pheilsnitzer und der Kurbawner in vnser Stat zu Wienn [...]" (our trusted, the bowyers, fletchers and the Kurbawner in our city Vienna).
+This question is easy for me to answer: I would like to be one of those craftsmen who were described by the sovereign princes as "[...] vnsere getrewn die maister der Pogner, der Pheilsnitzer und der Kurbawner in vnser Stat zu Wienn [...]" (our trusted, the bowyers, fletchers and the Kurbawner in our city Vienna).

 However, I would not fulfill many of the requirements for mastery of the craft, which were formulated in 1445: although I was born honest and could show that I mastered the craft of a fletcher, I am neither married (could change soon though? ), nor have I won the gerechtikait of the hanntwerch (the fletcher's guild justice), have given a meal to all the other masters, mistresses and their journeymen, have put six shillings into the bill, and the handing over of two crossbows to the sovereign prince and land marshal is also missing.
 It's clear: there is still much to be done!